C-louds/Alfred-Da-Buttler/README.md

 #### `/hearjokes`
 - Description: Hear as many different varieties of jokes as you'd like.
 - Usage: `/hearjokes`
 - Functionality: Takes amount as a required parameter and askes for the type of joke user would like to hear.
-Then sends joke(s) accordingly in the Discord channel.
+The menu also includes insults, Up to the user to decide on jokes or an insult.Then sends joke(s) accordingly in the Discord channel.

 ### Customization